 Particularly the drug dealer who Wonder Woman captures in her introduction.
 We don't see him doing anything before his capture, and later she tortures him for information, when given her own status, you're still wondering if he's even involved with the plot at all or she went after him on wrong information.

 Security dude gets this too.
-While his fate is pretty horrific and indeed, Wonder Woman needs to go to prison for killing him, a lot of reviewers just assume he's an innocent security guard with no knowledge of the upper level machinations when he's working at a secret research facility, knew Veronica Cale personally ("I always liked that one"), fired into melee repeatedly while trying to gun down an unarmed woman and shot one of his allies while doing so.
+While his fate is pretty horrific and indeed, and Wonder Woman needs to go to prison for killing him, a lot of reviewers just assume he's an innocent security guard with no knowledge of the upper level machinations.
+This comes even though he's working at a secret research facility, knew Veronica Cale personally ("I always liked that one"), fired into melee repeatedly while trying to gun down an unarmed woman and shot one of his allies while doing so.
 It's just so easy to miss given everything Wonder Woman does.
 But all that said there is still no evidences to show that he knew this was a "secret facility" or that Veronica was doing illegal testing in the building.

 Remember how some people accused The Dark Knight Saga of having a pro-fascist subtext?
 That complaint would only be inaccurate when directed at this pilot because it suggests it's merely subtext.
 Among its genuinely fascist Family Unfriendly Aesops are "Human rights exist solely to protect criminals from justice" and "unfettered corporate power is good so long as it is turned toward the public interest."